ncatlab/nlab-content/pages/18394.md

 ## References

-* Aarts, de Groot, McDowell, _Cotopology for metrizable spaces_ 1970, Duke Mathematical Journal vol. 37.

-* G. E. Strecker and G. Viglino, _Cotopology and Minimal Hausdorff Spaces_ 1969,  Proceedings of the American Mathematical Society
-Vol. 21 No. 3.

-The concept originally developed from
+The concept first appeared in

+* J. D. Weston, _On the comparison of topologies_ 1956,

+de Groot used it to give a unifying and generalizing version of the [[Baire category theorem]]

 * de Groot, _Subcompactness and the Baire category theorem_ 1963, Nederl.
 Akad.
 Wetensch.
 Proc., Ser.
 A66 = Indag.
-Math., vol. 25, pp. 761-767.
+Math., vol. 25, pp. 761-767,

+further developments include

+* Aarts, de Groot, McDowell, _Cotopology for metrizable spaces_ 1970, Duke Mathematical Journal vol. 37.

+* G. E. Strecker and G. Viglino, _Cotopology and Minimal Hausdorff Spaces_ 1969,  Proceedings of the American Mathematical Society
+Vol. 21 No. 3.

 [[!redirects cocompact space]]